 College training may be substituted for the General Experience on the basis of fifteen (15) semester hours equalling one half (1/2) year of experience to a maximum of four (4) years for Bachelor's degree.

-In addition to the checking of references and of facts stated in the application, a thorough background investigation of each candidate may be made before persons are certified for appointment.
+In addition to the checking of references and facts in the application a thorough background investigation of each candidate may be made before persons are certified for appointment.

 Incumbents in this class must have general good health, be free from any disease or injury which would impair health or usefulness and possess and retain sufficient physical strength, stamina, agility, endurance and visual and auditory acuity required to perform the duties of the class.

-This replaces the existing title of and specification for the class of Correctional Services Manager (Commissary) in Salary Group MP 59 approved effective April 28, 2017.
-(Revised to retitle and modify content) Action No. 18-004
+This replaces the existing specification for the class of Correctional Commissary Manager in Salary Group MP 59 approved effective September 20, 2019.
+(Revised to add Acknowledgement section and modify content) Final No. 22-007